-During this quarter review, F23Q3, 80% of this group had a community residence identified within 30 days in FY23Q3, which is an increase from 75% in FY23Q2.
+During this quarter review, F24Q3, 85% of this group had a community residence identified within 30 days, which is an increase from 74% in FY24Q2.
+In separating out the CTH data for community residence identified within 30 days, the percentage of guests admitted to the CTH with a waiver who had a residence identified within 30 days was 88% for FY24Q3.

 In FY18, DBHDS issued a Request for Proposal (RFP) to target the further development of residential providers that can support persons with complicated behavioral needs, as well as persons with co-occurring behavioral health disorders.
 Via this RFP process, multiple vendors were selected to serve this unique population, which includes persons exiting training centers, persons that have contacted the REACH crisis system, persons that are stepping down from psychiatric hospitalizations, persons in out of state placements, and persons that require complex behavioral/behavioral health services to avoid crisis situations and/or admission to restrictive placements (such as a psychiatric hospital).
 RFP requirements stipulate person centered and trauma informed care practices, as well as incorporation of appropriate administrative oversight (including nursing, as appropriate, and behavior analysis services).
 Crisis prevention and stabilization services were also baked-in RFP requirements, as is working in concert with REACH.
 Based on the population served in these residences, some providers are also incorporating training components through a venerable certification process for individuals with dual diagnoses.
-A related compliance indicator is as follows: DBHDS will increase the number of residential providers with the capacity and competencies to support people with co-occurring conditions using a person-centered/trauma-informed/positive behavioral practices approach to 1) prevent crises and hospitalizations, 2) to provide a permanent home to individuals discharged from CTHs and psychiatric hospitals; filing reference 10.3.
-As noted in previous reports, seven homes have been brought online through the original FY18 RFP process which upon completion resulted in the opening of 34 new beds in the Commonwealth to serve people with DD who present with challenging behavior/mental health needs.
-At the time of this report, there are 24 out of 25 beds filled.
-One provider closed one of their homes on 12/31/2022 and is currently working to admit new residents to fill the available beds in other homes.
-Beyond these 25 beds across the six homes, there are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds, with each bed full at the time of this report.
+A related compliance indicator is as follows: DBHDS will increase the number of residential providers with the capacity and competencies to support people with co-occurring conditions using a personcentered/trauma-informed/positive behavioral practices approach to 1) prevent crises and hospitalizations, 2) to provide a permanent home to individuals discharged from CTHs and psychiatric hospitals; filing reference 10.3.
+As noted in previous reports, three providers had been brought online through the original FY18 RFP process which upon completion resulted in serving people with DD who present with challenging behavior/mental health needs.
+At the time of this report, there are 17 out of 21 beds filled.
+There are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds, with each bed full at the time of this report (inclusive total of all beds are 24 out of 28 beds occupied).
 The homes denoted are operational across all regions of the state.
-At the time of this report, DBHDS is involved in an additional (new) RFP process that closely parallels the parameters of the original FY18 RFP to develop more homes to support individuals with high behavior needs.
+Post a recent RFP process seeking additional providers to provide similar services and as of this report period, contracts with providers have been signed and funds have been awarded.
+All providers are working to identify and acquire homes and are already identifying potential individuals who would be appropriate for admission to the homes once they are operational.
+Homes are slated to come online between June of 2024 - February 2025.